michalStarski/Sealhub-Advanced-Workshops/README.md

-# Sealhub-Advanced-Workshops
+# Sealcode-Advanced-Workshops
-Continuation of Sealhub worshops
+Continuation of Sealcode worshops